Normal generators for mapping class groups are abundant: Curve configurations for mod 2 homologous curves

 In the remainder of this section (and this section only) we will use the word ``curve'' to mean a simple closed curve, as opposed to a homotopy class of curves.
 To emphasize this point, we will use Greek letters to denote curves in this section.
 For a surface $S$ and a curve $\alpha$ we will write $S \cut \alpha$ for the surface obtained from $S$ by cutting along $\alpha$.

-The larger set of triples of curves that we will classify is the set of triples of curves $(\ga,\de,\ep)$ in any $S_g$ with the following properties: \begin{itemize} \item[$\cdot$] all three curves are homologous mod 2, \item[$\cdot$] all three curves are homotopically distinct and in minimal position, \item[$\cdot$] all three pairwise intersection numbers are at most 2, \item[$\cdot$] $\ga \cup \de$ and $\de \cup \ep$ have the same number of complementary regions, \item[$\cdot$] $i(\ga,\de)=i(\de,\ep)$, and \item[$\cdot$] $|\hat\imath|(\ga,\de)=|\hat\imath|(\de,\ep)$. \end{itemize} (We give a more concise description of these triples below.)
+The larger set of triples of curves that we will classify is the set of triples of curves $(\ga,\de,\ep)$ in any $S_g$ with the following properties: \begin{itemize} \item[$\cdot$] all three curves are pairwise homologous mod 2, \item[$\cdot$] all three curves are pairwise homotopically distinct and in minimal position, \item[$\cdot$] all three curves have pairwise intersection number at most 2, \item[$\cdot$] $\ga \cup \de$ and $\de \cup \ep$ have the same number of complementary regions, \item[$\cdot$] $i(\ga,\de)=i(\de,\ep)$, and \item[$\cdot$] $|\hat\imath|(\ga,\de)=|\hat\imath|(\de,\ep)$. \end{itemize} (We give a more concise description of these triples below.)
+The triples $(c,f(c),f^2(c))$ described at the start of the section satisfy the properties listed here.
+The set of triples $(\ga,\de,\ep)$, however, is a priori a larger, since we do not make the assumption that the pair $(\gamma,\delta)$ is equivalent to the pair $(\delta,\epsilon)$ under a homeomorphism of $S_g$.